1. Why should I see a Prosthodontist like Dr. Pickle?

 There are two main solutions that dental implants can provide:

-- Place 4-6 implants and making a full set of “fixed” teeth that only the dentist can remove; you do not take them out every night.
+- Place 4-6 implants and make a full set of “fixed” teeth that only the dentist can remove; you do not take them out every night.
 This is the closest option to natural teeth that dentistry can offer today.
 The fact that the dentist can remove them, repair or do maintenance on them, and easily put them back makes this a very valuable and attractive option.
 Sometimes this procedure can be done in one treatment appointment (after a number of planning appointments).

 7. I have had extensive dental work done multiple times and I don’t want to go through it again.
 What can you offer?